owen-totem-space/1.Markdown/05-Team/02-Resources/XiO-Cloud.md

 [XiO Help: Device Metadata](https://docs.crestron.com/en-us/8214/Content/Topics/Manage-Devices.htm#DeviceMetadata)

-- For convenience, under the processor of each room I have saved a link to other non XiO Cloud equipment & the Web XPanels
+- For convenience, under the processor of each room I have saved a link to other non XiO Cloud equipment & the HTML5 XPanels

 ## Program-Storage